 The Osborn Poetry Prize

 The Osborn Poetry Prize was endowed in the 1970s by the late author and poet, Stellanova B. Osborn.
-Originally a twenty-five dollar annual prize, the endowment now awards one student each year a $750 cash scholarship.
+Originally a twenty-five dollar annual prize, the endowment now awards one student each year a $750 cash prize.

 The tradition of the prize-winning poem being published in the historic Woods-Runner continues to this day with the winning poet being published in the LSSU journal, Snowdrifts.